surifirstpin/biplus_documentation/docs/CalculatedColumn.md

  Global parameter is a flat file used to manipulate,control and organised the data retrieved from database.it can be used in three ways:
  1. while calculating an expression over a database field value.
- 2. while controlling the visibility of a shared report based
+ 2. while controlling the visibility of a shared report based on l

 ## Calculate on Raw functionality